yasszu/finch-server/README.md

-# REST APIs with Finagle
+# Example of RESTful API Server with Finch
 ## Getting Started

 * Create a Database on MySQL